 Ray Hanania writes columns analyzing Middle East issues that are distributed internationally by Creators Syndicate.
-Winner of 4 SPJ Lisagor Award for Column Writing, Hanania was also named Best Ethnic American Columnist by the New America Media in 2007, and received the 2010 Sigma Delta Chi Nat'l Award for column writing.
-Email at email@example.com.This blog is Hanania's main personal blog, writing on everything under the sun that crosses his path.
+Nominated by the Chicago Sun-Times for a Pulitzer Prize for a series on the Palestinian Intifada.
+Winner of 4 SPJ Lisagor Awards for Column Writing; Named Best Ethnic American Columnist by the New America Media (2007).
+Received 2010 Sigma Delta Chi Nat'l Award for column writing.
+Email: firstname.lastname@example.org.
+This is Hanania's main blog, writing on everything under the sun.

 Friday, November 09, 2012